-Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB 13 (continued) Fair Value Measurement AASB 13 also expands the disclosure requirements for all assets or liabilities carried at fair value.
+Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB 13 Fair Value Measurement AASB 13 establishes a single source of guidance for determining the fair value of assets and liabilities.
+AASB 13 does not change when an entity is required to use fair value, but rather, provides guidance on how to determine fair value when fair value is required or permitted.
+Application of this definition may result in different fair values being determined for the relevant assets.
+AASB 13 also expands the disclosure requirements for all assets or liabilities carried at fair value.
 This includes information about the assumptions made and the qualitative impact of those assumptions on the fair value determined.
 Consequential amendments were also made to other standards via AASB 2011-8.
 1 Jan 2013 The amendments are not expected to have any impact on the Group's financial report.
 1 July 2013 AASB 119 Employee Benefits The main change introduced by this standard is to revise the accounting for defined benefit plans.
 The amendment removes the options for accounting for the liability, and requires that the liabilities arising from such plans is recognised in full with actuarial gains and losses being recognised in other comprehensive income.
 It also revised the method of calculating the return on plan assets.
 The revised standard changes the definition of short-term employee benefits.
 The distinction between short-term and other long-term employee benefits is now based on whether the benefits are expected to be settled wholly within 12 months after the reporting date.
+Consequential amendments were also made to other standards via AASB 2011-10.
 1 Jan 2013 The amendments are not expected to have any impact on the Group's financial report.
-1 July 2013 AASB 2011-4 Amendments to Australian Accounting Standards to Remove Individual Key Management Personnel Disclosure Requirements [AASB 124] This Amendment deletes from AASB 124 individual key management personnel disclosure requirements for disclosing entities that are not companies.
-1 July 2013 The amendments are not expected to have any impact on the Group's financial report.
-1 July 2013 AASB 1053 (continued on next page) Application of Tiers of Australian Accounting Standards This Standard establishes a differential financial reporting framework consisting of two Tiers of reporting requirements for preparing general purpose financial statements: a) Tier 1: Australian Accounting Standards b) Tier 2: Australian Accounting Standards - Reduced Disclosure Requirements Tier 2 comprises the recognition, measurement and presentation requirements of Tier 1 and substantially reduced disclosures corresponding to those requirements.
-1 July 2013 The amendments are not expected to have any impact on the Group's financial report.
+1 July 2013 AASB 2012-5 Amendments to Australian Accounting Standards arising from Annual Improvements 2009-2011 Cycle AASB 2012-5 makes amendments resulting from the 2009-2011 Annual Improvements Cycle.
+The standard addresses a range of improvements, including the following: • Repeat application of AASB 1 is permitted (AASB 1) • Clarification of the comparative information requirements when an entity provides a third balance sheet (AASB 101 Presentation of Financial Statements).
+1 Jan 2013 The amendments are not expected to have any impact on the Group's financial report.
 1 July 2013